chrisMa68/check_postfix_mailq_details/README.md

-Cop

 #check_postfix_mailq_details.sh
-The Nagios/Icinga/../ Check for Detailed Mailq.
-Plese edit the warn and critical Values for the different Spool directory
+The Nagios/Icinga/../ Check for a detailed Mailq.
+Please edit the warn and critical Values for the different Spool directory

 # mailq_details.sh
 Starting mailq_details.sh via a Cronjob, if your monitoring user has no access to the Postfix Spool directory